Kiosk.Net Tools

-This document contains info about the various Kiosk.Net addons to help run your system and take advantage of all teh cool features it offers.
+This document contains info about the various KioskNet tools and gadgets to help run your system and take advantage of all the cool features it offers.
 Included inside are items to:

 IM MACHINE